 - Otoscope: It is an illuminating tool to check the condition of the eardrum and ear canal.
 An otoscope helps identify any inflammation or redness of the eardrum.
 A healthy eardrum is transparent with a pink-greyish hue.

-- Pneumatic otoscope: This tool helps identify if the tympanic membrane is filled with fluid.
+- Pneumatic otoscope: This tool helps identify if the tympanic membraneiXA thin transparent membrane that differentiates the outer and middle ear, commonly known as the eardrum. is filled with fluid.
 A medical professional would blow air towards the eardrum using the pneumatic otoscope.
 If the eardrum doesn’t move flexibly, it is an indication that it is filled with fluid.

 - Tympanometry: It is another painless method to test for fluid accumulation in the eardrum.
 It tests the mobility of the tympanic membrane using air pressure.

-- Other tests: The health professional may test the child’s throat for signs of respiratory infections or tonsillitis.
+- Other tests: The health professional may test the child’s throat for signs of respiratory infections or tonsillitisiXThe inflammation of the tonsils (tissues located at the back of the throat) usually caused by an infection. .

 Treatment For Earache In Children